 Volunteer Opportunities

-As a volunteer, you provide your time, passion, talents, and dedication throughout our hospital and offer an extra dimension of care to our patients, their families, and other visitors.
+As a volunteer, you provide your time, passion, talents, and dedication throughout our hospital, adding an extra dimension of care to our patients, their families, and other visitors.
 Our volunteers are an integral part of the hospital team!

 We are looking for people who are committed, kind, and have a history of going above and beyond.
-We want proactive, responsible applicants who are seeking a rare opportunity to improve the patient experience.
-Whether you’re interested in greeting and directing visitors, bringing your certified therapy dog for regular visits, or assisting with various non-clinical tasks, we can match you with the right opportunity.
+We want proactive, responsible applicants seeking an opportunity to improve the patient experience.
+Whether you are interested in greeting and directing visitors, bringing your certified therapy dog for regular visits, or assisting with various non-clinical tasks, we can match you with the right opportunity.

 Contact Us